codescape/jira-scrum-poker/readme.md

 ## Compatibility with Jira

-The Scrum Poker plugin is compatible with Jira 7.5 and newer versions.
+The Scrum Poker plugin is compatible with Jira 7.5.0 and newer versions.

+* Scrum Poker 2.4.x is implemented against Jira 7.8.0
-* Scrum Poker 2.4.0 is tested and compatible with Jira 7.5.0 - 7.9.0
+* Scrum Poker 2.5.x is implemented against Jira 7.9.0

 ## Supported Languages